-Simbáng Gabi, which means Night Mass is a series of Catholic Masses in the Philippines during the nine days before Christmas.
-It is somewhat similar to early morning Masses leading to Christmas in Puerto Rico (Misa de Aguinaldo).
+Simbáng Gabi, which means Night Mass, is a series of Catholic Masses in the Philippines during the nine days leading to Christmas.
+The concept is somewhat similar to early morning Masses leading to Christmas in Puerto Rico (Misa de Aguinaldo).
 The Masses usually take place between 3 am and 5 am from December 16th to December 24th.
 Christmas Eve is marked with a special service called Misa de Gallo (Rooster's Mass in Spanish).
 The tradition goes back to colonial times during Spanish rule.
 In 1669 Catholic priests started to hold a Mass in the early mornings instead of the afternoons so that farmers could work during the day.
-Christmas holidays is harvest season in the Philippines.
-It is a predominately agricultural country growing rice, coconut, and sugarcane.
+Christmas holidays is harvest season in the Philippines that is a predominately agricultural country growing rice, coconut, and sugarcane.

 Filipinos are very religious, and Masses are attended by many people.
 Simbang Gabi is even celebrated in malls.
 There is a belief in the Philippines that if a person visits Masses in nine days, he or she may make a wish that will come true.
 People are lighting small oil lamps, some of them are shaped as stars after the Star of Bethlehem.